twanvl/hearthstone-battlegrounds-simulator/README.md

     HP <hero>  = tell that a hero power is used level <n>  = give the level of a player health <n> = give the health of a player

+    -- Modifying the board
+    give <m> <buff> = buff minion(s) m with one or more buffs

     -- Running simulations
-    actual <i> = tell about actual outcome (used in simulation display) run (<n>)  = run n simulations, report statistics (default: 1000)
+    actual <i> = tell about actual outcome (used in simulation display) run (<n>)  = run n simulations, report statistics (default: 1000) optimize   = optimize the minion order to maximize some objective objective  = set the optimization objective (default: minimize damage taken)

     -- Stepping through a single battle
     show       = show the board state
     reset      = reset battle